master-nicola/lrc2cdg/README.md

 # lrc2cdg
 Lrc2cdg is an open source converter written in c++ to convert lrc files to cdg files for karaoke machines.
 Also supports [emscripten](https://github.com/kripken/emscripten) for use on the web.

+This fork support local languages, such as Cyrillic.
+And doesn't affect emscripten.

 ## Quick Start

 1. Create an LRC file here: https://stage.elsdoerfer.com/elrcmaker/#.